 The DSG offers workshops and training sessions on a wide range of topics at both introductory and advanced levels.
-Topics covered include TEI, Omeka, the Digital Repository Serivce, copyright and fair use, data curation and creation, and project management.
+Topics covered include TEI, Omeka, the Digital Repository Serivce, copyright and fair use, data curation and creation, GIS, data visualization, and project management.
 We are also co-sponsoring Digital Humanities Open Office Hours with NULab for Texts, Maps, and Networks.
+If we do not have a workshop scheduled on the topic you need, please contact us to request one; we require at least two weeks’ notice.

 - This event has passed.